KTWO-TV

 KTWO-TV (channel 2) is a television station in Casper, Wyoming, United States, affiliated with ABC.
 It is owned by Vision Alaska LLC, which maintains a shared services agreement (SSA) with Coastal Television Broadcasting Company LLC, owner of Fox affiliate KFNB (channel 20), for the provision of certain services.
 Coastal also operates CBS affiliate KGWC-TV (channel 14) under a separate SSA with owner Big Horn Television LLC.
-The stations share studios on Skyview Drive in Casper, while KTWO-TV's transmitter is located atop Casper Mountain.
+The three stations share studios on Skyview Drive in Casper; KTWO-TV's transmitter is located atop Casper Mountain.

 KTWO-TV is also available on a network of UHF and VHF translators across the state.
 It is also available on the second digital subchannel of KGWC and its satellites and translators; as well as the second digital subchannels of KFNB satellites KFNE and KFNR (but not KFNB itself).
 Under previous owner Equity Broadcasting, it had also been available on a free-to-air satellite uplink (as with all of Equity's stations, hubbed out of Little Rock, Arkansas, and sent to the transmitter via FTA satellite) until Equity went bankrupt and the satellite was sold.

 KKTQ-LD (channel 16) in Cheyenne operates as a semi-satellite of KTWO-TV.